2025–26 James Madison Dukes men's basketball team

-The 2025–26 James Madison Dukes men's basketball team represents James Madison University during the 2025–26 NCAA Division I men's basketball season.
-The Dukes, led by second-year head coach Preston Spradlin, play their home games at the Atlantic Union Bank Center in Harrisonburg, Virginia as members of the Sun Belt Conference.
+The 2025–26 James Madison Dukes men's basketball team represented James Madison University during the 2025–26 NCAA Division I men's basketball season.
+The Dukes, led by second-year head coach Preston Spradlin, played their home games at the Atlantic Union Bank Center in Harrisonburg, Virginia as members of the Sun Belt Conference.

 Previous season

 The Dukes finished the 2024–25 season 20–12, 13–5 in Sun Belt play, to finish in a four-way tie for first place.
 They were defeated by Troy in the semifinals of the Sun Belt tournament.

 Preseason

 On October 20, 2025, the Sun Belt released their preseason poll.
 James Madison was picked to finish atop the conference, while receiving one first-place vote.